 Sometimes it can help to get to know your hallucinations so that you become familiar with them.
 Many people find that this means the hallucinations become less frightening and easier to cope with.
 This sort of adjustment may allow you to have some form of control over the way you feel about the things you are seeing.
 If you see something in more detail than you normally would, this may be a clue that it is a hallucination.
 When you see something that you are frightened of or unsure about ask yourself, "is this too detailed to be real?"
 As well as these general points here are some tips which may help you deal with particular types of hallucinations.

 You may find you have hallucinations that change the shape of streets and rooms.
 For instance, your hallucinations might suddenly make it look like there is a wall or fence in front of you and you may have to check if this is real.
-If you have these hallucinations often you may lose confidence walking around and it may take you longer to get out and about.
+This can make you lose confidence walking around and it may take you longer to get out and about.

-If your hallucinations are of people, then this can also be frightening, particularly if they're inside your home.
-If the hallucination is of very small people or people in costumes then it may be easier to realise that they are hallucinations than when the figure is in ordinary clothes.
-Having a good idea of when you're likely to have visitors may make you more confident if you have this type of hallucination; as will feeling secure in your home or your surroundings.
+Hallucinations of people can be frightening, particularly if they're inside your home.
+If the images are of very small people or people in costumes then it may be easier to realise that they are hallucinations than if the figure is in ordinary clothes.
+Having a good idea of when you're likely to have visitors may make you more confident if you have this type of hallucination and will help in you feeling secure in your home or your surroundings.

 Hallucinations of animals are also very common.
 Often people describe animals on their chairs or in their bed.
 Sometimes this can be very upsetting, especially if you aren't keen on a particular type of animal.

 Using touch to make sure that the animals are hallucinations is not a bad thing and sometimes reaching out towards the hallucination may cause them to stop and disappear.